-Hebrews gives ample encouragement to believers, but there are 5 solemn warnings we must heed or suffer the sad spiritual consequences.
+Hebrews gives ample encouragement to believers in the race of faith [journey], but there are 5 solemn warnings we must heed or suffer the sad spiritual consequences.

 Heb.
 2:1-4 Danger Of Drifting From The Word Leads to Neglect Heb.
 3:7-4:13 Danger of Doubting The Word Leads to Dullness Heb.
 5:11-6:20 Danger of Dullness Toward The Word Leads to Sluggishness Heb.
 10:26-39 Danger of Despising The Word Leads to Willfulness Heb.
 12:25-29 Danger of Defying The Word Leads to Refusing To Hear